peoplespete/Grocery-List-Maker/README.md

 Setup
 ------
-Run from your command line
+Run from your command line:
 ```
 git clone <CLONE_URL_FROM_GITHUB_PAGE>
+cd GroceryListMaker
 npm install
 ```
 If the npm install will not run without errors try: